Humidity For Monstera: 5 Ways To Increase The Moisture

 Guttation

-The guttation begins if water droplets develop on the Monstera plant’s leaf tips.
+Guttation occurs when excess water is expelled from the Monstera plant’s leaf tips through hydathodes.
 Hydathodes allow plants to expel excess mineral salts and water from their leaf tips.

 Transpiration

-Although transpiration helps Monstera plants release surplus water in vapor during the day, transpiration does not occur at night.
+Although transpiration helps Monstera plants release surplus water in the form of vapour during the day, transpiration does not occur at night.

 Dew